stephanieguzm/rancid-tomatillos/README.md

 Learning Goals for this project included:
 ✔️ Gain competency with React fundamentals
-✔️ Learn how to test React components & asynchronous JS using Cypress ✔️ Create a multi page UX using React Router
+✔️ Learn how to test React components & asynchronous JS using Cypress <br>
+✔️ Create a multi page UX using React Router

 [Link to Project Description](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)